romana/romana/romana_setup.md

 - `devstack` -- [OpenStack](http://www.openstack.org/) stable/liberty installed using [devstack](https://github.com/openstack-dev/devstack)
 - `kubernetes` -- [Kubernetes](http://kubernetes.io/) v1.2

-### Number of compute nodes
+### Number of cluster nodes

-The number of compute nodes to provision.
-This is used when creating the installation environment (`aws` and `vagrant` only), to override the quantity of compute nodes created.
+The number of cluster nodes to provision.
+This is used when creating the installation environment (`aws` and `vagrant` only), to override the quantity of cluster nodes created.

-Valid values are: a number between 0 and 199.
+Valid values are: a number between 1 and 200.

 ## Action Details